-(r) Assets and liabilities relating to sale and buy-back conditions

-(i) Sale and buy-back assets - cost base of vehicles relative to guaranteed buy-back conditions
+(r) Assets and liabilities relating to sale and buy-back conditions i.
+Sale and buy-back assets - cost base of vehicles relative to guaranteed buy-back conditions

-Costs relating to buy-back contracts expiring in the next financial year are disclosed as current assets and the remainder are disclosed as non-current assets (Note 14 and 22).
+Costs relating to buy-back contracts expiring in the next financial year are disclosed as current assets and the remainder are disclosed as non-current assets (Note 14 and 21).

-(ii) Sale and buy-back liabilities

-(a) Guaranteed buy-back amounts

-Amounts relating to buy-back contracts expiring in the next financial year are disclosed as current liabilities and the remainder are disclosed as non-current liabilities (Note 19 and 22).
+- ii.
+Sale and buy-back liabilities - (a) Guaranteed buy-back amounts - Amounts relating to buy-back contracts expiring in the next financial year are disclosed as current liabilities and the remainder are disclosed as non-current liabilities (Note 18 and 21). - (b) Lease instalments received in advance (deferred revenue on sales with buy-back conditions)

-(b) Lease instalments received in advance (deferred revenue on sales with buy-back conditions) Amounts to be recognised as revenue in the next financial year are disclosed as current liabilities and the remainder are disclosed as non-current liabilities (Note 19).

-(c) Service contracts
+Amounts to be recognised as revenue in the next financial year are disclosed as current liabilities and the remainder are disclosed as non-current liabilities (Note 18). - (c) Service contracts iii.
+Property, plant and equipment

 Certain vehicle sales with buy-back conditions also have a parallel service contract.
 Under a service contract, the company guarantees to carry out specified levels of servicing for the vehicle, over the contract period at an agreed contract value.
-This value is held as a non-current liability (Note 19), and is recognised in profit or loss as each service is performed on the vehicle.
+This value is held as a non-current liability (Note 18), and is recognised in profit or loss as each service is performed on the vehicle.